ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * The Authorization Server associated with the Group Manager is the AS.

-A node performs the steps described in {{Sections 3 and 4.3.1.1 of I-D.ietf-ace-key-groupcomm}} in order to obtain an authorization for joining an OSCORE group and then to join that group.
+A node performs the steps described in {{Sections 3 and 4.3.1.1 of RFC9594}} in order to obtain an authorization for joining an OSCORE group and then to join that group.
 The format and processing of messages exchanged during such steps are further specified in {{sec-joining-node-to-AS}} and {{sec-joining-node-to-GM}} of this document.

 All communications between the involved entities MUST be secured.

 In particular, communications between the Client and the Group Manager leverage protocol-specific transport profiles of ACE to achieve communication security, proof-of-possession and server authentication.
 It is expected that, in the commonly referred base-case of this document, the transport profile to use is pre-configured and well-known to nodes participating in constrained applications.

-With respect to what is defined in {{I-D.ietf-ace-key-groupcomm}}:
+With respect to what is defined in {{RFC9594}}:

-* The interface provided by the Group Manager extends the original interface defined in {{Section 4.1 of I-D.ietf-ace-key-groupcomm}} for the KDC, as specified in {{sec-interface-GM}} of this document.
+* The interface provided by the Group Manager extends the original interface defined in {{Section 4.1 of RFC9594}} for the KDC, as specified in {{sec-interface-GM}} of this document.

-* In addition to those defined in {{Section 8 of I-D.ietf-ace-key-groupcomm}}, additional parameters are defined in this document and summarized in {{ace-groupcomm-params}}.
+* In addition to those defined in {{Section 8 of RFC9594}}, additional parameters are defined in this document and summarized in {{ace-groupcomm-params}}.

-* In addition to those defined in {{Section 9 of I-D.ietf-ace-key-groupcomm}}, additional error identifiers are defined in this document and summarized in {{error-types}}.
+* In addition to those defined in {{Section 9 of RFC9594}}, additional error identifiers are defined in this document and summarized in {{error-types}}.

-Finally, {{profile-req}} lists the specifications on this application profile of ACE, based on the requirements defined in Appendix A of {{I-D.ietf-ace-key-groupcomm}}.
+Finally, {{profile-req}} lists the specifications on this application profile of ACE, based on the requirements defined in {{Section A of RFC9594}}.

 # Format of Scope {#sec-format-scope}

-Building on {{Section 3.1 of I-D.ietf-ace-key-groupcomm}}, this section defines the exact format and encoding of scope used in this profile.
+Building on {{Section 3.1 of RFC9594}}, this section defines the exact format and encoding of scope used in this profile.

 To this end, this profile uses the Authorization Information Format (AIF) {{RFC9237}}.
 With reference to the generic AIF model